Liens and Titles

 How do I obtain a new motor vehicle title if my deceased spouse is listed on the title?

 As of July 1, 2017, if a title includes the name of both spouses, the surviving spouse may choose to request a free title replacement removing the name of the deceased spouse.
+As of July 1, 2022, if a title is in the name of the deceased spouse, the surviving spouse may choose to request a free title replacement if the sole change is to change the ownership of the motor vehicle from the name of the deceased spouse to the surviving spouse.
 To obtain a replacement title, complete form Application for Surviving Spouse Transfer of Florida Certificate of Title for a Motor Vehicle (HSMV form 82152) and submit to a motor vehicle service center along with a certified copy of the death certificate and proof of identity (driver license/ID card/valid passport).
 A marriage certificate will also be required unless the name of the surviving spouse is shown on the death certificate.
 There is an expedited title fee of $10.00 to receive the title the same day.

 Please note: Replacement title fees are exempt; however, registration fees resulting from the title change will apply.